-The 62nd Annual EIU Jazz Festival will be held on February 4-5, 2022.
-The festival will open on Friday, February 4th, with a concert featuring the EIU Jazz Ensemble and guest performer, Randy Brecker, trumpet.
+The 63rd Annual EIU Jazz Festival will be held on February 10-11, 2023.
+The festival will open on Friday, February 10th, with a concert featuring the EIU Jazz Ensemble and guest performer, Randy Brecker, trumpet.
 There will be an opening concert on Friday, 2/10/23 featuring Randy Brecker with the EIU Jazz Ensemble.
 Junior and senior high school performances and clinics, including a clinic by Randy Brecker, will be on Saturday, 2/11/23.

 Information for Directors - please complete all three forms below by Friday, January 6, 2023.

 Jazz trumpeter and composer Randy Brecker has helped shape the sound of jazz, R&B and rock for more than four decades.
 His trumpet and flugelhorn performances have graced hundreds of albums by a wide range of artists from James Taylor, Bruce Springsteen and Parliament/Funkadelic to Frank Sinatra, Steely Dan, Jaco Pastorius and Frank Zappa.

 Born in 1945 in Philadelphia to a musical family, Randy's musical talent was nurtured from an early age.
 He attended Indiana University from 1963-66 studying with Bill Adam, David Baker and Jerry Coker and later moved to New York where he landed gigs with such prominent bands as Clark Terry's Big Bad Band, the Duke Pearson Big Band and the Thad Jones Mel Lewis Jazz Orchestra.